maryhanlin/libraryhours/README.md

 Library hours from le Google Calander.
 V3.
-Mostly taken from the fined expertise of Stepehen Anderson at a state school in Illionois.
-Take at will.
+Mostly taken from the rad expertise of Stepehen Anderson at a state school in Illionois.
+Take at will or email me if you need help.  mhanlin@reynolds.edu